 the point in the Moon's orbit at which it is nearest to Earth.

-Here at Duke EM, we use "perigee" to symbolize the myriad ways in which our faculty, trainees, and staff continuously strive for excellence in all we do.
+Here at Duke EM, we use "perigee" to symbolize the myriad ways in which our faculty, trainees, and staff accomplish great things and continuously strive for excellence in all we do.

 Give to Duke Emergency Medicine